AymDev/docker-kali/README.md

 The `aymdev/kali-linux:latest` is based on the official Kali image.
 It installs the `kali-linux-full` metapackage (heavy and long to install) and other packages needed for some tools.

->Want to build images yourself ?
-Dockerfiles are in the `/build/` directory.
+>Want to build the image yourself ?
+Everything needed is in the `/build/` directory.